qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 From the :guilabel:`Attachment` widget, you have to first select the :guilabel:`Storage type`:

-* :guilabel:`Select Existing File` : The ressource is already existing.
-When user selects a ressource, no store operation is achieved, only the URL is updated.
+* :guilabel:`Select Existing File` : The resource is already existing.
+When user selects a resource, no store operation is achieved, only the URL is updated.

-* :guilabel:`Simple Copy` : The ressource is copied on a file disk destination (which could be a local or network shared file system)
+* :guilabel:`Simple Copy` : The resource is copied on a file disk destination (which could be a local or network shared file system)

-* :guilabel:`WebDAV External Storage` : The ressource is pushed on an HTTP server supporting the `WebDAV <https://en.wikipedia.org/wiki/WebDAV>`_ protocol. (`Nextcloud <https://nextcloud.com/>`_, `Pydio <https://pydio.com/>`_ or others file hosting software supports this protocol).
+* :guilabel:`WebDAV External Storage` : The resource is pushed on an HTTP server supporting the `WebDAV <https://en.wikipedia.org/wiki/WebDAV>`_ protocol. (`Nextcloud <https://nextcloud.com/>`_, `Pydio <https://pydio.com/>`_ or others file hosting software supports this protocol).

-Then, he has to set up the :guilabel:`Store URL` parameter, which provides the URL to be used when a new ressource needs to be stored.
+Then, he has to set up the :guilabel:`Store URL` parameter, which provides the URL to be used when a new resource needs to be stored.
 It's possible to set up an expression using the :ref:`data defined override widget<data_defined>` in order to have specific values according to feature attributes.